-A process can create multiple global pointers, each representing a different communication endpoint, hence allowing communications intended for different purposes to be distinguished (see Figure 1).
-Since the communication method is associated with the endpoint, no additional bookkeeping needs to be performed by the application.
+Each communication link defines a unique, asymmetric communication space with which a specific communication method can be associated.
+A process can create any number of links, allowing communications intended for different purposes to be distinguished (see Figure 1).
+Since the communication method is associated with the communication link, no additional bookkeeping needs to be performed by the application.

-A key to the global pointer's utility is its portability.
-A process can create a global pointer to a local object, associate a communication method with the pointer, and then communicate that pointer to other processes, providing the other processes with a handle that they can use to perform RSRs to the remote location.
-In addition, the communication method associated with any global pointer can be altered, so a process that receives a global pointer can change the communication method used based on sender-side requirements.
-In general, then, the global pointer and RSR abstractions overcome the limitations of two-sided communication primitives for multimethod communication.
+A key to the utility of the communication link abstraction is the portability of the startpoint.
+A process can create a link, associate a communication method with the startpoint, and then communicate that startpoint to other processes, providing those processes with a handle that they can use to perform RSRs to the remote location.
+In addition, the communication method associated with any startpoint can be altered, so a process receiving a startpoint can change the communication method to be used, on the basis of sender-side requirements.
+In general, then, the communication link and RSR abstractions overcome the limitations of two-sided communication primitives for multimethod communication.